 Indigenous Peoples Global Health and Mercury Program

-In 2009, the United Nations Environment Programme governing council agreed to negotiate a legally binding instrument to regulate mercury, to be completed in 2013.
+In 2009, the United Nations Environment Programme governing council agreed to negotiate a legally binding instrument to regulate mercury, with a targeted completion date in 2013.

-CIEA has actively participated as an NGO observer in the treaty negotiations, making interventions on issues of concern to the Global Indigenous Peoples Caucus and meeting with country delegates to advocate for Indigenous Peoples.
+CIEA has actively taken part as an NGO observer in the treaty negotiations, making interventions on issues of concern to the Global Indigenous Peoples Caucus and meeting with country delegates to advocate for Indigenous Peoples.

 1) A separate article on Health in the Treaty which will address communities particularly at risk, including Indigenous Peoples and, and involve us in implementation and in identifying effectiveness evaluation measures.
 The US is in the minority of countries in opposition to this article.

-2) “Indigenous Peoples” must be included in the operative text of the treaty.
-This will enable our Peoples to fully participate in the implementation, decision-making and in the evaluation of the treaty at every level by allowing for the establishment of a working group on Indigenous Peoples during the Conference of the Parties.
-Existing multilateral environmental agreements do not include provisions for Indigenous Peoples to fully participate in the treaty implementation or in the development of resulting programs.
-This would support our cultural rights and place this treaty in accordance with the United Nations Declaration on the Rights of Indigenous Peoples.
+2) The inclusion of “Indigenous Peoples” in the operative text of the treaty.
+This will enable our Peoples to take part in the implementation, the decision-making and in the treaty’s evaluation at every level by allowing for the establishment of a working group on Indigenous Peoples during the Conference of the Parties.
+Existing multilateral environmental agreements do not include provisions for Indigenous People’s participation in the treaty implementation or in the development of resulting programs.
+This would support our cultural rights and place this treaty under the United Nations Declaration on the Rights of Indigenous Peoples.

 3) Provisions to support cleanup projects and pilots in areas impacted by Legacy Mining with the participation of Indigenous Peoples in the design and implementation of these efforts.
 Since 2003, CIEA staff has focused on reducing mercury to levels low enough to support traditional subsistence fishing.
-However, our efforts to reach these goals have been repeatedly blocked by the global “background level” of mercury emitted from global sources.
-Meanwhile, in California the mercury legacy has encouraged leading scientific advancements to seek less expensive and replicable cleanup strategies, these are currently limited by a lack of state and federal funding.
+However, our efforts to reach these goals get blocked by the global “background level” of mercury emitted from global sources.
+Meanwhile, in California, the mercury legacy has encouraged leading scientific advancements to seek less expensive and replicable cleanup strategies; a lack of state and federal funding limits these advancements.

-For more information about how to participate in the Indigenous Peoples’ Caucus or to support these efforts, please contact Kaylena Bray at (510)848-2043, where we can provide you the information.
+For more information about how to take part in the Indigenous Peoples’ Caucus or to support these efforts, please contact our office at (510) 848-2043, where we can provide you the information.